pramu664/Network/README.md

 # Network

- Network is Twitter-like social network website for making posts and following users.
+ Network is a Twitter-like social network website for making posts and following users.

 ![banner](./assets/banner.png)